n-Il/MTGD/README.md

 MTGD is implemented on Linux, and at this time it's probably not functional on Windows.

 MTGD uses and greatly appreciates the Scryfall API.
+MTGD uses and greatly appreciates the Commander Spellbook API.

 The future of MTGD is to provide many popular filtering and lookup operations based only on cards you own in paper.